typst-community/utpm/README.md

 #### 🌲 Tree

-_A simple command to show all your packages install in your local dir like a tree!_
+_A simple command to show all packages installed in your local dir like a tree!_

 ![tree.gif](./tapes/tree.gif)